jblattgerste/TrainAR/Documentation/manual/Setup.md

 ## Opening the TrainAR Authoring Tool

-To now open the TrainAR Authoring Tool, select the "TrainAR" project in the Unity HUB to open it.
-After Unity is fully loaded, the top-panel menu should show "TrainAR" as an option, click this and then "Open TrainAR Authoring Tool".
+Open the "TrainAR" project in Unity Hub and wait for the initial import and compilation to finish.
+On the first launch, TrainAR automatically opens the authoring scene, applies the authoring layout, and opens the training graph.

+If neither Android nor iOS is selected as the active platform and Android Build Support is installed, this first-launch setup also switches the project to Android.
+An existing Android or iOS selection is preserved.
+This setup does not reset your platform or layout every time you open the project.

+If you need to open the authoring tool manually, choose **TrainAR → Open TrainAR Authoring Tool** from the top menu.
 You should now see the TrainAR Authoring Tool like this:

 ![](../resources/MacbookTrainARPreviewTool.png)